Skip to main content

 Premium Verdict

-What About ANC?
-A Reality Check
+ANC — A Reality Check

-Call Quality: The Overlooked Factor
+Call Quality — The Overlooked Factor

-Battery Life: Real-World Numbers
+Battery — Real-World Numbers

 EarbudsClaimed (ANC)Actual (ANC)Actual (ANC Off)